 - Pain with lifting arms above head or to the side

 - An aching shoulder which may extend into the arm

-When doing shoulder stabilisation exercises try and use higher repetitions (15-20) at a longer duration (slow reps).
+When doing rotator cuff strengthening exercises, try and use higher repetitions (15-20) at a longer duration (slow reps).
 Try and adopt a 4-second contraction and a slow 6-second controlled eccentric movement back to the starting position.

-It is also important to encourage mid back extension during the rehabilitation process as it plays a major role in the shoulder biomechanics.
+It is also important to do mid back extension exercises during the rehabilitation process as it plays a major role in the shoulder biomechanics.